-Why do we change as we get older?
-Many people think that as we get older, we become set in our ways.
-We stop changing and growing as individuals.
+Why do you change as you get older?
+Many people think that as humans get older, they become set in their ways – and stop changing and growing as individuals.
 But is that really true?
-What causes these changes as we age, and is it a good or bad thing?
+What causes these changes as we get older, and is it a good or bad thing?
 Below, I reveal the life stages that developmental psychologists say you can expect to experience and, more importantly, how to make the most of each of these stages so that you can thrive.
-Furthermore, I describe some of the physical changes that happen with aging and how to slow their onset.
+Furthermore, I describe some physical changes that happen with aging and how to slow their onset.

 How to Be Robustly Healthy – both Mentally and Physically